Lucca-mito/pybr-journal/README.md

 Cool.

 ## Feb 22
 Instead of using `_PyParser_ASTFromFile` to go from file to AST, I can use `PyParser_ParseFileObject` to go from file to CST and then use `PyAST_FromNodeObject` to go from CST to AST.
-The two are probably equivalent.
+The two approaches are probably equivalent.
 But the fewer functions I use, the less likely it is that I use them incorrectly, so I’ll probably just use `_PyParser_ASTFromFile` after all.
-Also, I found where this function is defined: it's in `Parser/peg_api.c`, which also contains a `_PyParser_ASTFromString` function.
+Also, I found where this function is defined: it's in `Parser/peg_api.c`, which also contains a `_PyParser_ASTFromString` function that should be useful for testing.

 Finally, looking at how modules are defined in CPython I learned that C has union types.
 This is either cool or horrifying; I'm leaning toward cool.

 ## Feb 23
 Third meeting.

+CS 81c confirmed, which is very welcome news since I only have like two more weeks of CS 81b.